Asta Hampe: Economics

 In 1943, she returned to Hamburg and began her second career in economics at the University of Hamburg.
-After the end of the Second World War, with the process of reorganisation and denazification, Hampe's expertise is thought to have made it simpler to ccontinue her career.
+After the end of the Second World War, with the process of reorganisation and denazification, Hampe's expertise is thought to have made it simpler to continue her career.
 In 1947, she received her doctorate for her dissertation on "The Influence of War-Related Building Destruction on Urban Land Credit".
 She became a staff member in important housing associations and, from 1951, assistant to Prof. Dr. Albert von Mühlenfels and a lecturer in statistics at the University of Hamburg.

 In 1957, Hampe habilitated (post doctoral work) with the economic theory paper: 'Die freie Mietpreisbildung'.
 She then became an associate professor at the University of Hamburg, and in 1962 she was awarded the newly created chair of 'Economic Statistics' at the Faculty of Law and Political Science at Philipps University in Marburg.
 There she had the unique opportunity to completely rebuild this subject, which she did with passion.
 A generation of economists was shaped by her.

 From 1968-69, she held a professor position at the Philips University in Marburg.